Amy Kvilhaug

-Amy Kvilhaug is an American, former collegiate right-handed softball pitcher and current Head Coach originally from Taunton, Massachusetts.
-She is the coach at Boston College.
-Kvilhaug played softball at for the Providence Friars and was named the 1993 Rooke of The Year and was also a All-Big East Conference selection.
+Amy Kvilhaug is an American, former softball pitcher, and head coach.
+She most recently served as the coach at Boston College.
+Kvilhaug played college softball for the Providence Friars and was named the 1993 Rookie of the Year and was also an All-Big East Conference selection.

 Coaching career

 St. John's

 In July 2006, Kvilhaug was named the eighth head coach in St. John's program history.
 On September 5, 2018, Kvilhaug retired as head coach, after serving as coach for 12 years.
 She helped lead St. John's to seven Big East tournament appearances.
 In 2015, she led the team to its first regular-season title win as well as its first Big East Tournament victory, and the program's first NCAA tournament appearance in 35 years.
 She finished her career with a record of 281–333–10.

 Boston College

 On July 2, 2019, Kvilhaug was named the new head coach of the Boston College Eagles softball program.
+Kvilhaug retired from coaching on May 5, 2025.